 Acrylic lenses, whose technical name is poly methyl acrylate, have become customary in most ready-made reading glasses.
 The index of refraction (1.49) and the Abbe value (58) are the same for both acrylic and CR-39 so in itself as a plastic material they should offer the same clarity.

-The discernible difference between these two plastic materials lie in their characteristics and in the manufacturing process of the lenses themselves.
+The noticeable difference between these two plastics lie in their material properties and in the manufacturing process of the lenses themselves.

 Acrylic is by nature, flexible.
 This makes acrylic optical lens surfaces prone to irregularities so that its use for reading lenses is not optimal.
 A smooth and uniform lens surface is especially important in reading clearly as it creates a direct, uninterrupted path for visual images- making reading clear, effortless, and comfortable.
 If the lens surface is irregular, your reading will become struggled ultimately causing eye strain.

 There is no comparison for the optical clarity of our CR-39 ophthalmic plastic lenses that go through several rounds of inspections before they are edged into a frame and after the lenses are inserted into that frame they are checked again for compliance with optical standards.
 Acrylic lenses are mass produced inexpensively.
 You will not find acrylic lenses in an optical lab and they are not used for prescription lenses in any optical store.